 - Constipation paired with vomiting, appetite loss, or lethargy

-A helpful mindset: one missed poop can be a blip; repeated hard stools or visible struggle is a pattern.
+A useful mindset: one missed poop can be a blip.
+Repeated hard stools or visible struggle is a pattern.

 3) Constipation vs. urinary blockage: how to tell

-This section matters because cats (especially male cats) can strain in the litter box for two completely different reasons: constipation or urinary trouble.
+This section matters a lot because cats, especially male cats, can strain in the litter box for two completely different reasons: constipation or urinary trouble.
 And urinary blockage is a true emergency.

 | More like constipation | More like urinary blockage/UTI |